 After all filaments are repaired we conduct a quality control procedure to assure the accurate alignment of the filament wire.
 Using a video microscope enables us to accurately align the filament wire over the mass spec source ion entrance hole as well as perform quality control inspections of the filament and the welding process.
 The Video Inspection equipment has proven to be a valuable tool, not only for the repair of mass spectrometer filaments, but for high quality manufacturing as well.

 Video Inspection System is used to view filament ribbon aligned over ion entrance hole

-Over the last ten years SIS has conducted an intensive program on filament testing and design for mass spectrometers.
+Over the years SIS has conducted an intensive program on filament testing and design for mass spectrometers.
 Most of the data has been published in previous editions of our newsletter, "The Mass Spec Source".
 The equipment shown below was constructed by our staff for some of our early studies to analyze various filament operating parameters.
 It consists of a vacuum chamber with a Bayard-Alpert ion gauge meter, filament and accelerating voltage power supplies, and a wide assortment of voltage, current and oscilloscope meters to measure the filament performance.
 We have also utilized a customized Dupont magnetic sector mass spectrometer for filament research.
 The data generated is reported in our newsletter, "The Mass Spec Source" and is utilized by our staff for the repair and manufacture of mass spectrometer filaments.